Where are they now? - Trevor Horn

 box set, with 34 previously unreleased tracks.
 CD1

-what had been Horn's original plan) and adds 6 b-sides.
+had been Horn's original plan) and adds 6 b-sides.
+CD2

-versions etc. CD3 has early versions, unreleased mixes
+etc. CD3 has early versions, unreleased mixes etc. CD4

-etc. CD4 contains a live show from 1992.
-CD5 has a live
+contains a live show from 1992.
+CD5 has a live show from

-backing tracks.
-The DVD contains promo videos and BBC
+The DVD contains promo videos and BBC appearances.
+There is

-too ("Shape of Things to Come").
-The album was remastered
+of Things to Come" too.
+The album was remastered and

 second CD containing contemporary remixes: "One by One (JR